Become Certified Organic!

 The initial and following annual inspections fees are the responsibility of the operator.
 You will pay a yearly fee.

 If an operation has a total farm/operation income of less than $5000.00, they are exempt from having to be "Certified".
 All the same rules apply and they will operate accordingly with an "Organic System Plan" in place, keeping all the same records and information as if they were certified.
-They are not allowed to use the "USDA Organic" seal though and will not receive an official certificate.
+Although, they are not allowed to use the "USDA Organic" seal though and will not receive an official certificate.

 Organic Certification Resources